sh4ka/rustquant/src/content/blog/phase-1-foundations-of-hft-with-rust.md

 ## Next steps

 Part 2 of Phase 1 covers advanced memory management techniques including custom allocators, lock-free data structures, and NUMA optimization.
+For beginners to NUMA concepts, start with our [introduction to NUMA allocators](/blog/numa-allocators-beginner/), then proceed to the [comprehensive memory management guide](/blog/phase-1-part-2-advanced-memory-management/).
 We'll implement object pools, ring buffers, and cache-optimized data structures that form the foundation for ultra-low latency operations.